“I’m just relaying what the voice in my head’s saying.” – Eminem (The Monster)

 It feels like so much wasted time.
 Why didn’t I write more?

 I’m realizing now that a big part of the problem was that, even though I wanted to be a writer, and even sometimes told people that’s what I was, I didn’t actually believe I was one.
 I simply saw myself as a stay-at-home dad.
-One that wrote sometimes, sure, but that was a secondary thing, no different than how I dabble in guitar or paint now and then.
+One that wrote sometimes, sure, but that was a secondary thing, no different than how I dabble in guitar, or paint now and then.

 Obviously, there’s nothing wrong with being a stay-at-home parent.
 It was a huge blessing for our family to have a parent home.
 But, it wasn’t my identity.
 It was something I did for the benefit of my family, not something I felt called to do for myself.